TohidBeh/Ball-and-Beam-System__PID_controller/README.md

 This project focuses on the mathematical modeling and control of the classical ball-and-beam system, which is a famous unstable and nonlinear benchmark in control engineering.
-The objective was to model the system dynamics and design a controller capable of stabilizing the ball at a desired position along the beam despite its inherent instability.
+The objective was to model the system dynamics and design a controller capable of stabilizing the ball at a desired position along the beam despite its instability.

 The system was first modeled using Newtonian mechanics, deriving the nonlinear equations of motion that describe the relationship between the beam angle and the ball position.
 Around the equilibrium point, the model was linearized to obtain a suitable linear representation for controller design.
 Using this model, the system’s poles and zeros were analyzed to study its open-loop stability characteristics.